 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-United Services Automobile Association's score of 23 is higher than 71% of the industry.
+United Services Automobile Association's score of 19 is lower than 77% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-United Services Automobile Association is not committed to any reduction initiatives we track.
+United Services Automobile Association is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.